 Nowhere offers more ideas for decorating your home than the internet.
 But it’s easy to get overwhelmed by the sheer variety of websites and social media networks that feature images of homes and gardens.
 To make the most of online resources, be specific about how to search for inspiration.

 When using online search, it’s best to be precise with the words you use.
-Rather than looking for images of dining rooms, try ‘white dining rooms’, ‘floral dining rooms’ or ‘modern dining rooms’.
+Rather than looking for images of dining rooms, try ‘white dining rooms’, ‘grey dining rooms’ or ‘modern dining rooms’.
 The more exact you are with your search – the more likely you’ll find something that looks like your style.

 Social media can also be a great place to look for ideas, as you’ll find images from real life homes and gardens.
 Instagram and Pinterest are best for this – stop by our B&Q Pinterest and B&Q Instagram accounts to find inspirational pictures that’ll get you started.